Most of 80,000 cyber crime complaints from women

-The number of cyber crimes are on the rise in the state with 80,000 complaints lodged in the last one year, 50,000 relating to women alone, he told reporters.
+The number of cyber crimes are on the rise in the state with 80,000 complaints lodged in the last one year, of which 50,000 were relating to women alone, the home minister told reporters here.

-The increase in number of mobile phones has also led to an increase in the number of cyber crimes, he said, adding that Kerala now has three crore RPT three crore mobile phones.
+The increase in number of mobile phones had also led to more number of cyber crimes, he said.

-Crimes were also reported by misusing social networking system and internet, Radhakrishnan said.
+Crimes were also reported by misusing social networking websites on the internet, he said.

-The minister said with a view to strengthen computer security using best practice, Kerala Police would hold an International Information Security Conference here on August 3 and 4.
+The minister said with a view to strengthen computer security using best practices, Kerala Police would hold an International Information Security Conference here on August 3 and 4.

 "By fostering the collaboration of the public and private sectors, our goal is to conceive new counter measures against cyber security threats and crimes against women," he said.

-Justifying the ban on the August 15 'freedom parade' of Popular Front of India, he pointed out that the ban had been in force for the past three years and the UDF government had only followed the stand taken by the previous LDF government.
+Justifying the ban on the August 15 `freedom parade` of Popular Front of India, he pointed out that the ban had been in force for the past three years and UDF government had only followed the stand taken by the previous LDF government.

-He said Independence Day celebrations were official celebrations conducted by all the state governments.
-"Let us celebrate the freedom together," he said, adding, the PFI's parade has a "sectarian colour" to it.
+He said Independence Day celebrations were official celebrations conducted by all state governments.
+"Let us celebrate the freedom together," he said, adding the PFI`s parade has a sectarian colour to it.